ldun-hosny/IdentityServer4/README.md

 The project remains licensed under Apache 2.0.

 Historical upstream context: the original IdentityServer4 project moved forward under Duende Software.
-This fork keeps the IdentityServer4 codebase available for ldun-managed use cases.
+This fork keeps the IdentityServer4 codebase available for future maintaince and security updates.

 ## Migrating from the original IdentityServer4 packages